sunnat629/VATCalculator/README.md

 - **Android KTX**: JetPack component and this Full app is fully developed by Kotlin Language.
 - **androidx**: One of the components of JetPack.
 It replaces the Support Android libs and added more features and flexibilities.
-- **Material Deign**: This app is in 100% material design based app with androidx and android.material based UI elements.
+- **Material Deign**: This app is in 100% material design based app.
+I used androidx and android.material based UI elements.
 - **ViewModel**: I used the MVVM architecture in this app
 - **Kotlin Coroutines**: Used to fetch REST API data asynchronously and manage the background thread in easier way.
 - **Two ways Databinding**: It bind observable data to UI elements and Get from UI and Set to UI